etlbox/etlbox.website/doks_v1.8/content/recipes/web-cloud/sftp.md

 ---
 title: "SFTP Example"
-description: "ETLBox and SFTP: A Practical Guide"
+description: "Fetch files from SFTP with ETLBox and SSH.NET.
+A practical C# example for pulling remote data into a .NET pipeline."
 lead: "In this article, we'll give you a practical example of combining ETLBox with the SSH.NET library in order to fetch data from an SFTP server.
 This scenario is particularly useful where files need to be securely transferred over a network before processing."
 draft: false
 images: []